leannehinrichs01/stat624demo/README.md

 # stat624demo
-Demo repo for instructional purposes only
+demo repo for instructional purposes only

+This is a python-based repo.